AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

     end Access_To_Subprogram_Types;

-Note that, in the type declarations, we list all the parameters that we expect in the subprogram.
+In the designated profile of the access type declarations, we list all the parameters that we expect in the subprogram.

 We can use those types to declare access to subprograms |mdash| as subprogram parameters, for example: